AndrewGrim/NoteMaker/README.md

 You can find a pre-built Windows binary on the [releases](https://github.com/AndrewGrim/NoteMaker/releases) page.

 ## Build
 You need `Python 3.6` and `wxPython` for running the actual application.
+On linux you also need `libwebkitgtk-3.0-dev`.

 For building the Rust lexer you will need a `Nightly` build of Rust that supportes `PyO3 v0.8.4`.